edcarp/2020-11-17-edinburgh-swc-online/_edcarp/JOINING.md

-# DRAFT EMAIL TO SEND OUT TO ATTENDEES JUST BEFORE THE WORKSHOP.
+# DRAFT EMAIL TO SEND OUT TO ATTENDEES JUST BEFORE THE WORKSHOP
 # See **TODO** lines below for things needing sorted out

 Dear all,